Wix Review & How-To: A Versatile Site Builder for Most Needs

 Along with storage, each plan offers a certain amount of high-definition video you can upload and embed.
 Basic comes with five hours, Unlimited comes with ten, and VIP offers unlimited video.
 So if you plan to host your own web series, you’ll want the VIP.

 Aside from that, the plans don’t differ much.
 Unlimited and VIP get you a “free” professional logo, if you don’t have one yet.
 And as the name suggests, the VIP plan gives you VIP status for customer support: your tickets and calls go to the front of the queue.
-Whether that’s worth an extra $180 each year, you’ll have to decide for yourself.
+Whether that’s worth an extra $300 each year (compared to the Business Basic plan), you’ll have to decide for yourself.

 As with most website builders, Wix offers a discount for choosing yearly billing instead of monthly billing.
 But Wix goes a step further and offers even steeper discounts for choosing a two-year or three-year plan.